algernonslab/Webview-ReactNativeStorage-Demo/README.md

 # Webview-ReactNativeStorage-Demo
-How-to guide for setting up a Webview to save and retrieve from React Native AsyncStorage.
+How-To guide for setting up a Webview to save and retrieve from React Native AsyncStorage.

 <img src="./IMG_6438.PNG" width="300">